June 15, 2018

 “VAWD accreditation plays a pivotal role in preventing counterfeit drugs from entering the United States’ drug supply,” said Catizone.
 “VAWD accreditation helps ensure that the wholesale distribution facility operates legitimately, is licensed in good standing, and is employing security and best practices for safely distributing prescription drugs from manufacturers to pharmacies and other institutions.”

 Unlike licensure, VAWD standards apply equally to every pharmacy no matter the state they reside in.
 When you work with VAWD-certified distributors, you know they’ve met the strictest standards that currently exist.

 Several states including Indiana, North Dakota, and Wyoming require VAWD accreditation for licensure.

-Another element pharmacies can look when choosing pharmacy wholesalers is membership in the Healthcare Distribution Alliance (HDA).
+Another element pharmacies can look for when choosing pharmaceutical wholesalers is membership in the Healthcare Distribution Alliance (HDA).